MEGT Foundation Scholarship Program

 • Title

-• Previous completion of a VET qualification and wanting to complete a qualification of a similar level to reskill
+• Previous completion of a VET qualification and wanting to complete a qualification at similar level to reskill

-• Unable to access the Higher Education Contribution Scheme (HECS) or VET student loan
+• Inability to access the Higher Education Contributions Scheme (HECS) or Vocational Education and Training (VET) student loans

 • Title

-Scholarships are intended to support the applicants to gain skills, knowledge, and financial stability to pursue a meaningful and sustainable career.
-Financial support provided through the scholarship program may be used for the following:
+Scholarships are intended to support gaining skills, knowledge and the financial stability to pursue a meaningful and sustainable career.
+Financial support may include:

-• Childcare or babysitting to support course attendance, studying and completion of assignments (up to $1,200 per year)
+• Childcare or babysitting fees to facilitate course attendance, studying, and/or completion of assignments (up to $1,200 per year)

-• Office equipment such as a desk and/or chair (up to $1,000 per scholar)
+• Office equipment such as a desk and/or chair purchased by MEGT (up to $1,000)

-• Living expenses such as food and/or payment of utilities (up to $2,400 per year)
+• Living expenses such as food and utilities (up to $2,400 per year)

-• Travel expenses such as public transport or petrol (up to $800 per year)
+• Travel expenses such as fuel or public transport (up to $800 per year)

 • Tutoring (up to $1,000 per year)

-NOTE: The amount allocated to an individual scholar is based upon the level of the qualification, whether study is full or part-time, and the total amount requested.
+NOTE: The amount allocated to an individual scholar is based upon the level of the qualification, study type (full or part time), and the total amount requested.

 • Title